-Only factory window tinting manufactured within the glass by the manufacturer of the vehicle is authorized.
-Clear or tinted film is prohibited on the windshield and the driver and passenger front-door windows, but is allowed on the rear-door windows and the rear window.
-Vehicles found with aftermarket tinting on the windshield or the driver and passenger front-door windows during inspection will be rejected.
+Factory window tint within the glass by the manufacturer of the vehicle is authorized.
+Clear or tinted film material is prohibited on the windshield and the driver and passenger front-door windows.
+Clear or tinted film material is allowed on the rear-door windows and the rear window.
+Vehicles found with after-market tinting material on the windshield or the driver and passenger front-door windows during inspection will be rejected.